 Using Message Editor

-The built-in Message Editor supports all e-mail standards, and thus, you can, for example, use it to write Text or HTML type of messages, attach unlimited number of files, and so on.
+The built-in Message Editor supports all e-mail standards, and thus, you can use it to compose Text or HTML type messages, attach an unlimited number of files, and enjoy many other features.

 When you want to add special emphasis or structure to message text such as bold text, color, or bulleted lists, you can use Hypertext Markup Language (HTML), the standard for formatting text for the Internet.
-HTML messages are different from text messages since they can contain formatted text, tables, pictures, and dynamic elements like animations, flashes, etc. HTML messages are basically web pages; therefore, everything that can be said about web pages applies to HTML messages as well.
+HTML messages are different from text messages since they can contain formatted text, tables, pictures, and dynamic elements like animations, flashes, etc. HTML messages are basically web pages.
+Therefore, everything that can be done on web pages can be done in HTML messages as well.

 The HTML editor is simply "What You See is What You Get".
-Basically, you set up the page and see how it looks with different elements such as text, images, forms, tables, etc. And it automatically makes the HTML coding for you.
-This can be nice, however, much of the HTML code is usually junk and you have no control over it.
-For serious web developers or designers, using the HTML editor just isn't a good idea because many like to have a very specific say in how their HTML code ends up.
-Applying HTML editing not only improves an author's control of format and appearance, but can also help authors work effectively without knowing HTML.
+Basically, you set up the page and see how it looks with different elements such as text, images, forms, tables, etc. The editor will then automatically make the HTML coding for you.
+This can be nice, however, keep in mind that much of the HTML code is usually unnecessary for the actual functioning and can¡¯t be modified.
+Serious web developers or designers, would do better not using the HTML editor because many like to have a very specific say in how their HTML code ends up.
+However, applying HTML editing improves an author's control of format and appearance, and can also help authors work effectively without knowing HTML.
 By using HTML editing, users can simply click buttons to alter paragraph formats, font sizes, typefaces, font weights, colors, and so on.

 HTML Editing provides the following functionality to the user: